Automattic/vvv-vip-go/readme.md

 4. If your Vagrant is running, from the Vagrant directory run `vagrant halt`
 5. Followed by `vagrant up --provision`.
 Perhaps a cup of tea now?
 The initial provisioning may take a while.
 6. If you want the user uploaded files, you'll need to download these separately

+Note that your `wp-content` directory will be moved into place

 Then you can visit: [http://site-name.dev/](http://site-name.dev/)